Nash equilibirum and the Legendre transform in optimal stopping games with one dimensional diffusions: Semiharmonic characterisation

 The optimal stopping game exhibits a Nash equilibrium if the game has saddle point.
-In particular, existence of a Nash equilibrium implies a Stakelberg equilibrium exists but the converse is not true.
+In particular, existence of a Nash equilibrium implies a Stakelberg equilibrium exists but the converse is not necessarily true.
 The result in \cite{EP} (which applies to more general processes) shows that, under the assumptions (\ref{integ assumption}) and (\ref{boundary assumption}), the optimal stopping game described above has a Nash equilibrium.
-Under the weaker assumptions used in \cite{EV} a saddle point need not exist, the conditions under which Nash equilibrium fail are discussed in Section \ref{section games}.
-Introduce a pair of dual problems